 - Your child may qualify for a COVID-19 test.
 Your doctor will work with local and state health departments to determine if testing is needed.
 Not everyone with symptoms needs to be tested.
 Your child may be referred for COVID-19 testing at CHOP or another Philadelphia-area testing site.

 - If the test is negative, your child may return to school, as long as fever (if your child had one) has been gone at least 24 hours and respiratory symptoms like cough are improved.

 - If the test is positive, let the school know right away.
 Your child must stay home for at least 10 days.
 Fever must be gone for 24 hours and respiratory symptoms must be improved before they can return to school.
 Your doctor may also provide additional guidance around steps you can take at home to reduce the risk of infection spreading to other family members, such as wearing masks in the house.

-- Your doctor may ask you to quarantine your child for at least 10 days, without a COVID-19 test.
+- If your doctor is concerned for COVID-19, it is important to get tested.
+CHOP has a number of different methods for testing patients.
 Fever must be gone for 24 hours and respiratory symptoms must be improved before they can return to school.